mozilla/MozDef/README.md

-# mozdefqa-gen2-private-scl3
+# mozdef-private
-Repo for MozDefQA Next Gen
+Repo for MozDef Next Gen

-mozdefqa-gen2-private-scl3

-private repo for the scl3 QA deployment of mozdef
+Private repo for the deployment of mozdef.

-This repo will be used to make updates to the QA MozDef system in SCL3.
-Primarily for testing new alerts and logging.